FTC-23511/SolversLib-Docs/pathing/pure-pursuit.md

 ### Using `followPath()`

-The `followPath()` method is the automatic implementation of pure pursuit for FTCLib.
-For teams that want to use all of FTCLib's features to the fullest, this is the recommended process.
+The `followPath()` method is the automatic implementation of pure pursuit for SolversLib.
+For teams that want to use all of SolversLib's features to the fullest, this is the recommended process.

 An important note for the pure pursuit algorithm is that it only works well with odometry.
-You can use the various odometry systems provided by FTCLib.
-An important thing to note is that `followPath()` makes use of the [Odometry](https://github.com/FTCLib/FTCLib/blob/v2.1.1/core/src/main/java/com/arcrobotics/ftclib/kinematics/Odometry.java) abstract class and the [mecanum drivebase](https://docs.ftclib.org/ftclib/features/drivebases#mecanum).
+You can use the various odometry systems provided by SolversLib.
+An important thing to note is that `followPath()` makes use of the [Odometry](https://github.com/SolversLib/SolversLib/blob/v2.1.1/core/src/main/java/com/arcrobotics/SolversLib/kinematics/Odometry.java) abstract class and the [mecanum drivebase](https://docs.SolversLib.org/SolversLib/features/drivebases#mecanum).
 Then, the method will call the loop method and do everything for you.

 ```java
 // follow path